TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 For every argument, it must be decided first whether a new object has to be created or if the work is based on an existing object.
 This will be decided based on the identity property ``__identity``.
-If this is not in the input data, a new object is created.
+If this is not part of the input data, a new object is created.
 Otherwise, the framework knows the object identity and can continue working with it.

 .. tip::

-    When you take a look at what is transferred to the server by the new action of the blog example, you will find that no identity properties are transferred - in this case, a new object is created as intended.
+    When you take a look at what is transferred to the server by the new action of the blog example, you will see that no identity properties are transferred - in this case, a new object is created as intended.